aiplanethub/introduction-to-python-intermediate/loops-in-python/227-Break & Continue Keywords.md

-* As you can observe, the first even number in the list is 2, and as the condition for the even number satisfies for the first time, we have printed the number and used the break keyword to come out of the loop.
+* The first even number in the list is 2.
+Once the condition is satisfied for the first time, we print the number and use the break keyword to come out of the loop.

 ### While Loop & break Keyword